joaocarmo/dailycp/README.md

    array of objects to test against the solution and the second should export the solution as a function.

-3. Test the problem by calling the inspector and passing the problem number `X`
+3. Test the problem by calling the inspector and passing the problem number `X`.

 **Note:** Check the [boilerplate][boilerplate].